matlockx/cassandra/README.md

 Cassandra on Docker
 ===================

 This is a collection of images and scripts to help you run Cassandra 2.1 in Docker containers cloned from poklet/cassandra.
-Main differences:
+Main difference:

 * using cassandra 2.1